hardfire/hardfire.github.com/content/post/nasit-expo-is-tech-mashup-but-bigger-and-better.md

 date: 2025-11-08
 tags:
   - life
-  - ai conf
+  - ai-conf
   - nepal
   - conference
 ---
 Had a small realization on my regular morning-walk today.

 I was feeling a bit sad that NAS-IT didn’t allow us to put an [AI Conf](https://ai.wwktm.com) standee at the expo.
 Especially after seeing the crowd there yesterday, it felt like a missed chance to share something community-driven.
 Their reasoning was that it’s a professional event and there isn’t space for community.
 I kind of get it, but not really.
+(Edit: there's a banner somewhere in one of the display board scrolling, but honestly i didn't see it once, so probably no one did)

 Anyway, that’s not what I wanted to write about.
 While thinking about it, I wondered how cool it would be if the expo had space for communities alongside products and organizations.
 Then it hit me — this has been done before.
 And we did it, about twelve years ago.